 Before Zaloni, I worked for Cisco IT and there were several things that were different.
 Key benefit of a small organization is the flexibility and freedom.
 Additionally, because it is a startup the company attracts a lot of new college graduates who bring in fresh perspectives.

-Q. Bedrock manages the ingestion, organization and preparation stages of data management.
+Q. The Zaloni Data Lake Platform manages the ingestion, organization and preparation stages of data management.
 Can you break each of those stages down for us?

-The best way to understand this is, as organizations move from relational environments to Hadoop, Bedrock is positioned as the single tool that can reduce their pain in this transition.
+The best way to understand this is, as organizations move from relational environments to Hadoop, our platform is positioned as the single tool that can reduce their pain in this transition.

-Finally, Bedrock allows data in the Data Lake to be transformed into new useful insights.
+Finally, it allows data in the data lake to be transformed into new useful insights.
 This data can then be used for reporting or further analysis.
 This is "preparation".

 This is a unique combination and is not present in any single tool in the marketplace.
-There are tools that only handle certain aspects of what Bedrock does.
+There are tools that only handle certain aspects of what Zaloni does.

-Q. How does a solution like Bedrock provide a competitive advantage for a customer?
+Q. How does a solution like Zaloni's provide a competitive advantage for a customer?